Future City Canada

 - Develop strong time management and project management skills.

-Originally created by DiscoverE, Engineers Canada brought Future City to Canada in 2017.
-Engineers Canada and its partners now offer two ways for educators and students to explore engineering through Future City:
+Future City is a program created by DiscoverE.
+Engineers Canada and its partners now support two ways for educators and students to explore engineering through Future City:

 An abbreviated version of the full competition, the Future City Experience is for educators and students who are new to Future City and want to become familiar with the program without the full commitment of the competition.